MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 + Check the owner and run permission for get_command_tlg.py
 + Try start it from terminal, if any error - fix it.
-+ If get_command_tlg.py start, check passed, stop it from any process manager.
++ If it started successfully, check passed, stop it from any process manager.
 + When strategy started, you can send stop command from Telegram.
   In Telegram bot select message from desired strategy and Reply with text message 'stop' When strategy ends current cycle it not run next, but stay holding for manual action from